CsnowyLstar/HoGRC/README.md

 - 'models' folder: used to store model files
 - 'dataset' folder: used to store dataset files
 - 'results' folder: used to store results files

+## Citing
+If you use HoGRC in an academic paper, please cite:

+@article{li2024higher,
+  title={Higher-order Granger reservoir computing: simultaneously achieving scalable complex structures inference and accurate dynamics prediction}, author={Li, Xin and Zhu, Qunxi and Zhao, Chengli and Duan, Xiaojun and Zhao, Bolin and Zhang, Xue and Ma, Huanfei and Sun, Jie and Lin, Wei}, journal={Nature Communications}, volume={15}, number={1}, pages={2506}, year={2024}, publisher={Nature Publishing Group UK London}
+}